Also called 🇬🇧 English yew and yew.

 Robert the Bruce is said to have planted many yews to replace those he harvested to make ♐︎ longbows prior to the battle of Bannockburn in 1314.

-1. not enclosing its seeds in any ovary structure ('naked' seeds or gymnosperm ), and
+• not enclosing its seeds with any ovary structure, and

-2. packaging its seeds in cones (apparently a different type of female reproductive structure).
+• packaging their seeds in cones (a different type of female reproductive structure, apparently).

 References